Jim Butcher: Codex Alera series

-After the success of the beginning of Dresden, Butcher returned to the traditional fantasy genre with his second series, Codex Alera.
+After the success of the beginning of The Dresden Files, Butcher returned to the traditional fantasy genre with his second series, Codex Alera.
 The series chronicles the life of a young man named Tavi from the Calderon Valley of Alera on the world of Carna.
 The people of Alera have grown complacent with the trappings of empire (the story is based loosely on the late Roman Empire) and their control of powerful elemental forces known as furies.
 The inspiration for the series came from a bet Butcher was challenged to by a member of the Del Rey Online Writer's Workshop.
 The challenger bet that Butcher could not write a good story based on a lame idea, and he countered that he could do it using two lame ideas of the challenger's choosing.
-The "lame" ideas given were "Lost Roman Legion", and "Pokémon".

-On March 3, 2003, Jim Butcher announced that Ace won a bidding war against rival publisher Del Rey Books for the rights to the series.
+The "lame" ideas given were "Lost Roman Legion", and "Pokémon.
+On March 3, 2003, Jim Butcher announced that Ace had won a bidding war against rival publisher Del Rey Books for the rights to the series.

 The first novel in the series, Furies of Calderon, was published in hardcover by Ace, and in August 2004, major booksellers began taking pre-orders for an October 5, 2004 release.
 Furies of Calderon was the first hardcover release for Butcher, and was a significant step forward in making the transition from a part-time to a full-time writer.
-A paperback version followed in June, 2005, just a month before the release of the second book, Academ's Fury.
+A paperback version followed in June 2005, just a month before the release of the second book, Academ's Fury.
 It was released in paperback on November 28, 2006, with the third novel, Cursor's Fury, following on December 5.

 While originally intended to be a six-book series, Codex Alera was initially signed as a trilogy.
 After the series showed success, Roc agreed to publish three more novels in the Codex Alera series.
-The fourth novel, Captain's Fury, released December 4, 2007 and peaked at #17 on the New York Times Best Seller list.
-The fifth novel, Princeps' Fury, was released November 25, 2008 and peaked at #13 on the New York Times Best Seller list.
-The sixth and final novel, First Lord's Fury, was released on November 24, 2009, and has reached #7 on the New York Times Best Seller list.
+The fourth novel, Captain's Fury, released December 4, 2007 and peaked at #17 on The New York Times Best Seller list.
+The fifth novel, Princeps' Fury, was released November 25, 2008 and peaked at #13 on The New York Times Best Seller list.
+The sixth and final novel, First Lord's Fury, was released on November 24, 2009, and has reached #7 on The New York Times Best Seller list.

 Audio rights to the Codex Alera belong to Penguin Audio.
 Captain's Fury was released in audio format March 27, 2008, read by Kate Reading.
-Audio versions of the first three books were released in November, 2008.
+Audio versions of the first three books were released in November 2008.
 The audio book of First Lord's Fury was released simultaneously with the hardcover.